jebaldwin/AVA/README.md

 automatically.
 If this plugin is selected from another running IDA Pro then it will connect with the single instance of AVA and not launch another.

+Videos showing features of AVA are available on YouTube at https://www.youtube.com/user/DemosAVAProject/videos.

 Setting up the Development Environment: